Skip to Content

 • Spray with neem oil or insecticidal soap.
 Aphids will feed on young leafy growth first, so always keep new leaves pruned back as they appear.
 If the aphids still manage to survive, use a diluted neem solution to spritz the affected plants once every 2-3 days (recipe here).

 Pests are part of the risk of bringing outdoor plants inside.
-As hard as we try, there is always a possibility that one egg or individual survives and causes issues.
+As hard as we try, there is always a possibility that one egg or individual will survive and causes issues.

 Moving Back Outside